 5G technology will have a significant impact on the patient experience.
 Up to now, most people had one option when they became ill and needed medical attention.
 They either had to travel to a doctor or hospital to get the required attention.

-With the advent of 5G technology, it will improve remote monitoring systems and telemedicine abilities.
+The advent of 5G technology, will improve remote monitoring systems and telemedicine abilities.
 As a result, doctors could make recommendations to a patient after a brief video call.

 In this way, it will be easier for patients to get the medical attention they need when they need it.
 We’ll deal with telemedicine and remote monitoring in more detail here in below.